houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 ## Custom PCB Fabrication Option

-If you want to avoid soldering a large bundle of point-to-point wires, you can build the walkie-talkie around custom fabricated PCBs instead of hand-wiring every module.
-The custom PCB path is meant to reduce wiring mess, improve reliability, and make the inside of the casing much easier to assemble.
+If you want to avoid the hassle of soldering than fabricate your own PCB here:

-See [CUSTOM PCB FABRICATION/README.md](CUSTOM%20PCB%20FABRICATION/README.md) for the JLCPCB fabrication workflow, what files to upload, what JLCPCB can assemble, and what parts you still need to buy and solder yourself.
+See [CUSTOM PCB FABRICATION/README.md](CUSTOM%20PCB%20FABRICATION/README.md) for the JLBPCB fabrication guide